facebook/react-native-website/docs/image.md

 * `stretch`: Scale width and height independently, This may change the aspect ratio of the src.

 * `repeat`: Repeat the image to cover the frame of the view.
-The image will keep its size and aspect ratio, unless it is larger than the view, in which case it will be scaled down uniformly.
+The image will keep its size and aspect ratio, unless it is larger than the view, in which case it will be scaled down uniformly so that it is contained in the view.

 | Type                                                    | Required |
 | ------------------------------------------------------- | -------- |